-There is a significant amount of documented research in the area of operations research and management science that addresses some of these issues relating dynamic pricing, partner selection and supply chain scheduling.
+There is a significant amount of documented research in the area of operations research and management science that addresses some of these issues relating to dynamic pricing, partner selection and supply chain scheduling.
 We review the literature in these areas one-by-one.
-With regards to dynamic pricing, Simchi-Levi et al [1] generalize some of the concepts in yield management for coordinating production and inventory decisions in supply chains.
+With regards to dynamic pricing, Biller et al [3] generalize some of the concepts in yield management for coordinating production and inventory decisions in supply chains.
 Bhattacharjee and Ramesh [2] develop a dynamic programming model for efficient management of the marketing/manufacturing interface in the supply chain, through the appropriate pricing strategies.
-McGill and Van Ryzin [3] review the research in transportation revenue management, with focus on airline pricing, and provide an extensive bibliography.
-In the field of partner selection, there have been a number of papers in since the seminal work by Dickson in 1966.
-Weber and Current [4] discuss a multi-criteria analysis for vendor selection.
+McGill and Van Ryzin [11] review the research in transportation revenue management, with focus on airline pricing, and provide an extensive bibliography.
+In the field of partner selection, there have been a number of papers since the seminal work by Dickson in 1966.
+Weber and Current [13] discuss a multi-criteria analysis for vendor selection.
 They develop a model for minimizing total cost, late deliveries and supply rejection given the infrastructure constraints and constraints imposed by the company's policy.
-Narasimhan and Stoynoff [5] present simple linear programming models for the determination of order quantity allocations between suppliers.
 Chaudhary et al [6] provide a linear programming model for vendor selection with price breaks.
-The interested reader might find [7] useful for a comprehensive classification of publications on vendor selection criteria.
-Current and Weber [8] extend the extensive literature in facility location problems to the solution of vendor selection problems.
-In the industry environment, Arntzen et al [9] describe a global supply chain management model that was implemented at Digital Equipment Corporation.
+De Boer et al [8] provide a comprehensive review of published decision methods for vendor selection and classify them under a framework that takes into account the diversity of purchasing scenarios and covers all phases of the vendor selection process.
+Degraeve et al [9] review and evaluate a number of vendor selection models, presented by various researchers, by employing total cost of ownership as a basis for comparison.
+By solving all the models for a single real life data set of a purchasing problem they obtain the relative efficiency of the models and show that mathematical programming models outperform rating models.
+Current and Weber [7] extend the extensive literature in facility location problems to the solution of vendor selection problems.
+In the industry environment, Arntzen et al [1] describe a global supply chain management model that was implemented at Digital Equipment Corporation.
 The model incorporates capacity constraints, import taxes, fixed charges, transportation constraints etc and recommends a production, distribution and supplier network.
 And finally, the arena of production and distribution scheduling and planning has been one of the most popular areas of research.
 More recently some of the research has focused on integrated production and distribution planning in supply chains.
 Erenguc et al [10] review and evaluates some of the relevant literature on production and distribution planning at each stage of the supply chain.
 Some other researchers have focused on the production scheduling aspects of the supply chain.
-Bretthauer and Cote [11] develop a non-linear programming model for multi-period capacity planning.
-In the related work on project scheduling, Brucker et al [12] present a comprehensive review on resource-constrained project scheduling and consider various issues in timecost tradeoff and activities with stochastic lead times among other issues.
-Thus in the literature, most efforts have focused on dynamic pricing, supplier selection, or supply chain scheduling.
+Bretthauer and Cote [4] develop a non-linear programming model for multi-period capacity planning.
+In the related work on project scheduling, Brucker et al [5] present a comprehensive review on resource-constrained project scheduling and consider various issues in time-cost tradeoff and activities with stochastic lead times among other issues.
+Thus in the literature, most efforts have separately focused on dynamic pricing, supplier selection, or supply chain scheduling.
+But in electronic marketplaces, partners are selected on-line (strategic decision now becomes on-line decision) and hence the need for integrating all the above three issues in a single problem.